phajtol/FIT-AG1-TopologicalSort/README.md

 Basically, the point of this assignment is to implement your own linked list.

-My solution is in file `solution.cpp`, function main of this file contains test data for basic scenarios.
+My solution is in file `solution.cpp`, text files contain test data for basic scenarios with reference solutions.

 My solution includes custom version of vector and linked list data containers since using C++ STL was not allowed.